Thorstein Veblen: Academic career

 With the help of Herbert J. Davenport, a friend who was the head of the economics department at the University of Missouri, Veblen accepted a position there in 1911.
 Veblen, however, did not enjoy his stay at Missouri.
 This was in part due to his position as a lecturer being of lower rank than his previous positions and for lower pay.
-Veblen also strongly disliked the town of Columbia, Missouri, where the university was located.
+Veblen also strongly disliked Columbia, Missouri, the town where the university was located.
 Although he may not have enjoyed his stay at Missouri, in 1914 he did publish another of his best-known books, The Instincts of Worksmanship and the State of the Industrial Arts (1914).
 After World War I began, Veblen published Imperial Germany and the Industrial Revolution (1915).
 He considered warfare a threat to economic productivity and contrasted the authoritarian politics of Germany with the democratic tradition of Britain, noting that industrialization in Germany had not produced a progressive political culture.

 By 1917, Veblen moved to Washington, D.C. to work with a group that had been commissioned by President Woodrow Wilson to analyze possible peace settlements for World War I, culminating in his book An Inquiry into the Nature of Peace and the Terms of Its Perpetuation (1917).
 This marked a series of distinct changes in his career path.
 Following that, Veblen worked for the United States Food Administration for a period of time.
 Shortly thereafter, Veblen moved to New York City to work as an editor for a magazine, The Dial.
 Within the next year, the magazine shifted its orientation and he lost his editorial position.

 In the meantime, Veblen had made contacts with several other academics, such as Charles A. Beard, James Harvey Robinson, and John Dewey.
 The group of university professors and intellectuals eventually founded The New School for Social Research.
-Known today as The New School, in 1919 it emerged from American modernism, progressivism, the democratic education.
+Known today as The New School, in 1919 it emerged from American modernism, progressivism, and the democratic education movement.
 The group was open to students and aimed for a "an unbiased understanding of the existing order, its genesis, growth, and present working".
 From 1919 to 1926, Veblen continued to write and maintain a role in The New School's development.
-It was during this time that he wrote The Engineers and the Price System.
+During this time, he wrote The Engineers and the Price System.
 In it, Veblen proposed a soviet of engineers.
 According to Yngve Ramstad, the view that engineers, not workers, would overthrow capitalism was a "novel view".
 Veblen invited Guido Marx to the New School to teach and to help organize a movement of engineers with others such as Morris Cooke; Henry Gantt, who had died shortly before; and Howard Scott.
 Cooke and Gantt were followers of Frederick Winslow Taylor's scientific management theory.
 Scott, who listed Veblen as being on the temporary organizing committee of the Technical Alliance, perhaps without consulting Veblen or other listed members, later helped found the technocracy movement.